BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 Dark of Night, Maelstrom of Battle

+* **Strange Aura**

-**Strange Aura:** At the beginning of the Priority Phase of each turn, roll a D6 and consult the table below to determine what effect the sites of power have on those around them until the end of the turn.
+At the beginning of the Priority Phase of each turn, roll a D6 and consult the table below to determine what effect the sites of power have on those around them until the end of the turn.

 | D6 | Result |
 |---|---|